All articles

 Quick Answer

-Chipotle's kids' build-your-own has no base calories — the calorie count depends entirely on what you choose to put in it, making it one of the more flexible and controllable children's meals at a fast-casual chain.
+Chipotle's kids' build-your-own has no base calories.
+The calorie count depends entirely on what you choose to put in it, making it one of the more flexible and controllable children's meals at a fast-casual chain.

 Taking kids to Chipotle is a common family meal scenario, and parents reasonably want to know what's actually in their child's order.
-The good news: Chipotle's build-your-own format means you have complete control over what goes into a child's meal — there are no hidden sauces, no calorie-dense buns, no surprise ingredients.
+The good news: Chipotle's build-your-own format means you have complete control over what goes into a child's meal.
+There are no hidden sauces, no calorie-dense buns, no surprise ingredients.

 The challenge is the same as adult orders: the calorie total varies dramatically based on what you choose.
 A simple kids' bowl with chicken, rice, and mild salsa might be 400 calories; one with extra cheese, sour cream, and corn salsa might be significantly more.